 Here are a few ways to prevent drowsiness with driving:

-Stop to take breaks during long trips every two hours or 100 miles
+- Stop to take breaks during long trips every two hours or 100 mile

 Sometimes drowsiness doesn’t appear until you are already driving, which can cause some serious problems.
 The good news is you can reduce the chance of falling asleep at the wheel.
 First, it’s important to look for warning signs of fatigue, including drifting out of your lane, hitting a rumble strip, yawning repeatedly, having difficulty focusing, and missing traffic signs.
 Instead of relying on an open window or the radio to keep you awake, the Minnesota Safety Council says to find a safe place where you can stop for a short break.
 If you’re tired, it’s best to take a quick nap (between 15 and 45 minutes) or to drink coffee.
 If you choose coffee or another form of energy drink it will take approximately 30 minutes for the caffeine to take effect.
 Drive with caution once you’re back on the road.